Modern care is part of every aspect of labor and delivery at Memorial Hermann Sugar Land.

 The comforting environment includes:

-- Labor-and-delivery nurses, dedicated to one-on-one care during the birthing process
+- Labor-and-delivery nurses, dedicated to your care during the birthing process

 - Nurses who are trained breast-feeding experts